lennartmoeller/GitLocHistory/README.md

    python3 GitLocHistory/glh.py
    ```

+5. Open the `viewer.html` file in your browser to view the result diagram.

-5. The output will be written to the output JSON file in the `GitLocHistory` directory.
+6. The output is saved in the output JSON file in the `GitLocHistory` directory.